birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

-In the event that **no "methods" property specified in the top-level property\_list** All validation methods specified in thie document are accepted.
+In the event that **no "methods" property specified in the top-level property\_list,** all methods specified in this document are acceptable as well as cryptographic domain validation defined in future RFCs.
+Future RFCs MAY specify additional methods for cryptographic domain validation so long as they satisfy the properties of cryptographic domain validation \(i.e., robust against global man-in-the-middle adversaries\).

 # Permissible Options